Teaching & Learning

 - Kyrene School District

-Many reading experts across the country agree that a lot of schools are not teaching reading in a way that is supported by research.
+Many reading experts across the country agree that a lot of schools are not teaching reading in a way that is supported by research in the science of reading.
 Read this post by Kyrene’s Elementary English Language Arts (ELA) & Social Studies Coordinator, Dr. Raquel Ellis, about how we have a research-based reading approach.

 The literacy research community is currently having important conversations via social media about how reading is taught in classrooms.
 These discussions include people like Timothy Shanahan, Susan L. Hall, and Emily Hanford (all are great people to follow on Twitter, by the way).
 These exchanges can get a bit uncomfortable for educators like myself, especially since they often discuss how ineffective the teaching of English Language Arts is nationally.
 Curriculum leaders in other states have even gone as far to call reading curriculum and instruction a national “crisis” (Myracle, Kingsley, & McClellan, 2019).